Will Jääskeläinen: Crewe Alexandra

 A month later, he signed for Crewe Alexandra.

 During the 2017–18 season, Jääskeläinen went on loan to Loughborough Dynamo, Nantwich Town, Buxton, and Chester.

 Jääskeläinen signed a new three-year contract with Crewe in May 2018, but spent much of the 2018–19 season on loan again at Nantwich Town, though a loan extension to the end of the season was cut short when Crewe recalled him on 20 March 2019.

 He made his first team debut for Crewe Alexandra on 19 April 2019, keeping a clean sheet, in a 2–0 win over Yeovil Town at Gresty Road.
 In June 2020, Jääskeläinen signed a new two-year deal with Crewe.
 Following relegation to League Two, Jääskeläinen was released by the club at the end of the 2021–22 season.
 Both the club and Jääskeläinen felt that he needed a "fresh challenge".

 AFC Wimbledon

 He signed for AFC Wimbledon in September 2022, on a one-month contract, as cover for the injured Nathan Broome.
 He made his debut for the club in the EFL Trophy victory over Crawley Town and then extended his contract until January 2023.
 He was released upon the expiry of his contract on 13 January 2023.

 Woking

 On 4 February 2023, Jääskeläinen signed for National League club Woking.
+After 14 appearances for the Cardinals, he was offered a new contract in May 2023, signing a one-year deal.

 International career

+Jääskeläinen is eligible to play for England, his birthplace, and Finland, through his parents.